Skip to content

 3. Brief, two-to-four sentence description of the project

-4. If applicable: links to your website, social media, or any existing materials about the organization or project (brochure, flyer, one-pager, etc)
+4. If applicable: links to your website, social media, or any existing materials about the organization or project (brochure, flyer, one-pager, etc.)

-Foundation staff will review this information, generally within 30 days.
+The Foundation will review this information, generally within 30 days.
 If your organization is eligible for funding and the project aligns with the foundation’s funding goals, we will email an invitation to complete the full application in our grant management system.

 Eligibility Criteria & FAQs

 The Rural Health Small Grant opportunity is open only to organizations that are located in the rural community they serve.
-We define rural Montana as any community outside the seven urban hubs (Billings, Missoula, Bozeman, Great Falls, Kalispell, Helena, and Butte).
+We define rural Montana as any community outside of the seven urban hubs (Billings, Missoula, Bozeman, Great Falls, Kalispell, Helena, and Butte).

 • Tax-exempt organizations described in Section 501(c)(3) of the Internal Revenue Code (excluding those classified as private foundations or any type III non-functionally integrated supporting organization under Section 509(a) of the code).